Staffing 360 Solutions Announc - GuruFocus.com

-The gross proceeds to the Company from the offering are expected to be approximately $5 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
-The Company intends to use 50% of the net proceeds to repay a portion of the outstanding obligations under the Third Amended and Restated Senior Secured 12% Promissory Note held by Jackson Investment Group, LLC, and the remaining 50% of the net proceeds for working capital purposes.
+The gross proceeds to the Company from the offering were approximately $5 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
+The Company intends to use the net proceeds from the offering for working capital purposes.

-The securities described above are being offered pursuant to a registration statement on Form S-1 (File No. 333-269308) originally filed with the Securities and Exchange Commission (“SEC”) on January 20, 2023 and declared effective on February 7, 2023.
-The public offering is being made only by means of a prospectus, which is part of the effective registration statement.
-When available, electronic copies of the final prospectus may be obtained for free on the SEC’s website located at http://www.sec.gov and may also be obtained by contacting H.C.
+The securities described above were offered pursuant to a registration statement on Form S-1 (File No. 333-269308) originally filed with the Securities and Exchange Commission (“SEC”) on January 20, 2023 and declared effective on February 7, 2023.
+The public offering was made only by means of a prospectus, which is part of the effective registration statement.
+Electronic copies of the final prospectus may be obtained for free on the SEC’s website located at http://www.sec.gov and may also be obtained by contacting H.C.
 Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 856-5711 or e-mail at [email protected].

-The Company also has agreed that certain existing warrants to purchase up to an aggregate of 876,654 shares of common stock at an exercise price of $5.85 per share and an expiration date of January 7, 2028 will be amended effective upon the closing of the offering, such that the amended warrants will have a reduced exercise price of $2.47 per share following the closing of the offering.
+The Company also agreed to amend certain existing warrants to purchase up to an aggregate of 876,654 shares of common stock at an exercise price of $5.85 per share and an expiration date of January 7, 2028.
+Effective upon the closing of the offering, the amended warrants have a reduced exercise price of $2.47 per share.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.